-rained camp staff members, from a traditional summer camp not focused on children exposed to family violence, supervised all recreational activities.
-Camp HOPE staff members employed by Alliance for HOPE International managed specialized program activities and other therapeutic components.
-Using a trauma-informed camper/counselor approach, Camp HOPE focuses on providing affirmation and encouragement including nightly campfires where campers received Character Trait Awards each day from their peers or college-aged counselors.
-Camp HOPE program activities are site specific but have included rafting, tubing, high and low ropes challenge courses (age specific), horseback riding, arts and crafts, kayaking and canoeing, recreational hiking and field games, skits and camp songs, nightly campfires, journaling, KBAR (kick back and relax) time in the cabins/tents each day with counselors and campers, camp fire group discussions each night (where children are asked the question "Where did you see hope today?"), three family-style meals each day (eating with their own cabin group), and other relationshiporiented times.
-Each day at Camp HOPE, there is a positive statement for the day.
+America focuses on providing affirmation and encouragement including nightly campfires where campers received Character Trait Awards each day from their peers or college-aged counselors.
+Camp

+HOPE America program activities are site-specific but have included rafting, tubing, high and low ropes challenge courses (age-specific), horseback riding, arts and crafts, kayaking and canoeing, recreational hiking and field games, skits and camp songs, nightly campfires, journaling, KBAR (kick back and relax) time in the cabins/tents each day with counselors and campers, camp fire group discussions each night (where children are asked the question "Where did you see hope today?"), three family-style meals each day (eating with their own cabin group), and other relationship-oriented times.
+Each day at Camp HOPE America, there is a positive statement for the day.
 California used a new curriculum while national partners used the previous summer's curriculum.
-Some of the them states included: "I am a unique masterpiece," "I am strong, I am able," "I am becoming my best self," "I am on a journey," "We need each other," "I will cling to what is good," "My future is brighter than my past," "Today matters," "My best self is within reach," and "I can leave a legacy."
+Some of the statements included: "I am a unique masterpiece," "I am strong, I am able," "I am becoming my best self," "I am on a journey," "We need each other," "I will cling to what is good," "My future is brighter than my past," "Today matters," "My best self is within reach," and "I can leave a legacy."
 By having a positive statement for each day, children had the opportunity to internalize their own uniqueness, personal progress, need for others, future-oriented focus, and perseverance.
-Children did not have "free time" at Camp HOPE and children were never without an adult mentor or college-aged counselor (with the exception of toilet/showering needs).
+Children did not have "free time" at Camp HOPE America and children were never without an adult mentor or college-aged counselor (with the exception of toilet/showering needs).
 All electronics including cell phones, laptops, and other devices were collected and turned off when children arrived at camp.
 Electronic items were then returned after the conclusion of the camp.

-One of the key elements of Camp HOPE was the use of a de-centralized programming model.
+One of the key elements of Camp HOPE America was the use of a de-centralized programming model.
 In this particular model, each cabin was paired with another cabin of a similar age.
-Older campers (11-17 year olds) were paired with a cabin of the opposite sex.
-Younger campers (7-11 year olds) were paired with similarly aged campers of the same sex.
+Older campers (11-17 year olds) were paired with a cabin of the opposite sex for activities.
+Younger campers (6-11 year olds) were paired with similarly aged campers of the same sex.
 The two combined cabins were referred to as a HOPE Circle.
 Throughout the week, each HOPE Circle participated in the various camp activities together and built relationships within the smaller group instead of simply participating in all activities in a large group.